oldpride/tpsup/python3/lib/tpsup/readme.txt

         a = 1
         compiled = compile_code(code)
-        compiled(a)  # pass caller's objects to the compiled code not being able to access caller's objects make modtools safe. because the module cannot pollute the caller's namespace.
+        compiled(a)  # pass caller's objects to the compiled code not being able to access caller's objects make modtools safe to the caller, because the module cannot pollute the caller's namespace.

 expression.py